A penalized distributed lag non-linear Lee-Carter framework for regional weekly mortality forecasting: Introduction

-We contribute to the literature in four ways.
-First, from the National Institute of Statistics and Economic Studies (INSEE), we collect and analyze a rich data set of individual death counts that cover all metropolitan regions of France from 1990 to 2019.
+We contribute to the literature in several ways.
+First, unlike existing temperature-only DLNM-based stochastic mortality models \citep{guibert2025impact, min2025assessing}, we explicitly incorporate influenza as a second exogenous driver of short-term mortality fluctuations, alongside temperature.
+As we demonstrate in our case study, this leads to substantial improvements in predictive performance, both in-sample and out-of-sample.
+Second, in the case study, we collect and analyze a rich data set of individual death counts data from the National Institute of Statistics and Economic Studies (INSEE), that cover all metropolitan regions of France from 1990 to 2019.
 Previous studies typically rely on shorter observation periods (e.g., 2015–2019 in \cite{min2025assessing}) or on a single region (e.g., Quebec in \cite{beginmodelling}).
 Because public health authorities generally require regional-level assessments of excess mortality for the entire nation, our collected data set, methodology, and application provide a framework for doing so.
-Second, we explicitly consider the effect of influenza outbreaks on mortality, an aspect that is often overlooked in existing approaches.
-By incorporating this into our modeling framework, we can better capture excess mortality in winter, which can arise not only from cold spells as in current approaches, but also from (influenza) epidemics.
-To our knowledge, in addition to our recent contribution in \cite{robben2025granular}, we are the first to incorporate influenza effects into seasonal stochastic mortality projection models.
-Third, we make a methodological contribution by creating similarity in the estimated temperature and influenza effects between adjacent regions.
+Third, our baseline mortality model specification differs fundamentally from existing models: we model a separate, explicit weekly seasonal effect with age-specific sensitivity rather than allowing the latent mortality index to absorb within-year variation.
+Our proposed model is therefore more parsimonious and avoids estimating a separate parameter for each (week, year), which would introduce hundreds of additional parameters for our case study.
+Fourth, we make a methodological contribution by creating similarity in the estimated temperature and influenza effects between adjacent regions.
 Specifically, we integrate a Laplacian spatial penalty matrix into the log-likelihood of our model, which enforces the smoothing of effects across regions that share borders.
 This spatial regularization step makes the model more robust by drawing knowledge from geographically close regions.
-Fourth, we provide detailed assessments of the uncertainty of the parameters.
-Our model is calibrated via maximum likelihood estimation, and we calculate the observed Fisher information matrix (and thus the variance-covariance matrix) fully analytically.
-This allows for precise conclusions about the uncertainty and significance of region-specific effects and overall mortality dynamics.
+Fifth, from a more technical point of view, we fit our model simultaneously across all ages and regions within a single, coherent negative binomial Lee–Carter framework, which improves upon existing approaches that estimate DLNM effects separately for each age and often do not account for overdispersion.
+Lastly, we quantify parameter uncertainty through a parametric bootstrap procedure and dempose out-of-sample predictive uncertainty by separating the contribution of simulated time-series variation from negative binomial sampling variability.
+This provides insight into how much forecast uncertainty is driven by the latent mortality index and, when covariates are forecasted, by temperature and influenza dynamics.

 The structure of this paper is as follows.
 Section~\ref{sec:data} sets out the notation and provides a detailed description of the data sources, regarding mortality, population, temperature, and influenza surveillance, accompanied by an initial exploratory analysis.
 Section~\ref{sec:modelspecification} develops the proposed mortality modeling framework, which is specified at the weekly, regional, and age-specific level, and is designed to capture seasonal variation, as well as the impact of heat waves, cold spells, and influenza outbreaks.
 Section~\ref{sec:calibrationandforecasting} details the calibration strategy based on the maximum likelihood estimation, the procedure to generate forecasts, and the evaluation of the uncertainty of the parameters.
 Section~\ref{sec:casestudy} presents a comprehensive case study to illustrate the application of the methodology to the data introduced.
 Section~\ref{sec:conclusion} concludes with a summary of the main findings.